martim01/pam/README.md

 PAM can take in audio from a soundcard or Pi HAT or from an AES67 stream.
 There is both DNS-SD and SAP discovery of AES67 streams and also an NMOS version which complies to IS04/IS05.

-For more information please look at the help files contained in the __documents__ director
+For more information please look at the help files contained in the __documents__ directory
 ## Prerequisites

 ### Core libraries required